SquadFM/Gaming-on-Linux/README.md

 - wait until you see the desktop
 - if you are using WIFI, enable it in the lower right (icon next to the clock)
 - klick on "Install Manjaro Linux"
-- follow instructions (just click "next" a few times - **this will delete your hard drive and all your data!**)
+- follow instructions (just click "next" a few times - **this will delete your hard drive and all your data!
+Make a backup if you want to keep your cat pictures!**)
 - once installation finishes, restart PC

 ## Setting up Manjaro

 ### Update the system
-- klick on the package manager icon next to your taskbar clock > Updates and confirm
+- klick on the package manager icon next to your taskbar clock > Updates > wait for it to sync and then confirm to install updates

 ### Enable AUR (needed to install some of the programs below)
 - go to software center: click on start button to see menu and type "software" > then click on "Add/Remove Software" > click on three dots in upper right > Preferences > Third Party